EPFLXplore/ERC_HD/hd_ws/src/kinematics/trajectory_planner/task_execution/README.md

 >
 > > Lambda expressions don't allow for assignment but one can get around this issue by using setters as in this example.
 >
 > > Lambda expressions don't allow for multiline computations but one can get around this issue by using tuples as follows : `lambda ...: (line1, line2, ..., lineK)`.
 When called, the whole tuple will be returned, and thus evaluated.
-It also possible to return a specific value as follows : `lambda ...: (line1, line2, ..., lineK, return_value)[-1]` (in this case the whole tuple is still evaluated).
+It is also possible to return a specific value as follows : `lambda ...: (line1, line2, ..., lineK, return_value)[-1]` (in this case the whole tuple is still evaluated).
 >
 > In this specific example no post-operation is performed.